amolsood/notes/AWS/Automation/Highlights.md

   - Hybrid Activations - Control on-premises architecture using Systems manager
   - Session Manager - Remotely connect and interact with architecture
 - Application of Parameter Store - Store variables which can be loaded at runtime, without keeping secret keys on GitHub or anywhere else
+- Secrets Manager enables you to replace hardcoded credentials in your code (including passwords), with an API call to Secrets Manager to retrieve the secret programmatically.
+Also, you can configure Secrets Manager to automatically rotate the secret for you according to a schedule that you specify.
+This enables you to replace long-term secrets with short-term ones, which helps to significantly reduce the risk of compromise.

 ## Exam Tips